-Wilentz employment law attorneys have the requisite experience to provide individually tailored counsel and guide you through the following legal issues, allowing you to keep you focused on the smooth operation of your business:
+Wilentz employment law attorneys have the requisite experience to provide individually tailored counsel to guide you through the following legal issues, allowing you to keep you focused on the smooth operation of your business:

 - Employee handbook and policy drafting